Skip to main content

 tip

-In most cases few options in enough
+In most cases, a few options are enough:

 "/fullpath";

-// grab variables paramOne and paramTwo into req.params
+// Grab variables paramOne and paramTwo into req.params

 "/fullpath/:paramOne/:paramTwo";

-// like previous but "paramTwo" snow optional
+// Like the previous one, but "paramTwo" is now optional

 "/fullpath/:paramOne/{:paramTwo}";